deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

 we are selecting the central transition with a transition query of :math:`p=-1` and :math:`d=0`.

-Again, we add this method to the simulation, run the simulation, and plot the data.
+Again, we add this method to the simulator object, run the simulation, and plot the data.

 .. plot::